joist-framework/joist/packages/di/README.md

 #### Hierarchy

-The JoistDi mixin is hierarchical, meaing a component will inherti from it's parent if it has one.
+The JoistDi mixin is hierarchical, meaing a component will inherit from it's parent if it has one.
 For example:

 ```TS